mlan/docker-asterisk/src/websms/doc/websms.md

 #### Outgoing number format

 While most API accept any number format, some don't.
-We can omit the leading "+" in international numbers, by defining `val_numform = "omit+"`.
+We can omit the leading "+" in international numbers, by defining `val_numform = "E164"`.

 #### Outgoing character encoding